This is the Ministry of Justice (MOJ) Security Vulnerability Disclosure Policy.

 What to expect

-After you contact our Cyber Security Team, you will receive an acknowledgement reply usually within 24 working hours of your report being received.
+After submitting your vulnerability report, you will receive an acknowledgement reply usually within 24 working hours of your report being received.

 The team will triage the reported vulnerability, and respond as soon as possible to let you know whether further information is required, whether the vulnerability is in or out of scope, or is a duplicate report.
 If remediation work is necessary, it is assigned to the appropriate MOJ teams or supplier(s), supported by the Security & Privacy team.